Amanagg4078/CaeliusChatBot/README.md

 3. Customize the database connection details in the `establishConnection` method of `ChatbotUsingJswing.java`.

-4. If you want to use the predefined answer database, import the `database.sql` file provided in the project to set up the database schema and initial data.
+4. If you want to use the predefined answer database, import the `QueriesAndResult.sql` file provided in the project to set up the database schema and initial data.

 5. Build and run the project.